Kingcobra05tuna/python-projects/TodoList/README.md

 - View tasks in a clean, numbered format
 - Persistent storage using `tasks.json`
 - Input validation for empty and invalid entries
-- Safe command handling (no `eval`)
-- Minimal and beginner-friendly codebase

 ## Controls